Games offer a great way to build teams and work through difficult discussions more openly.

 Phase 3 – Evaluation and Launch

-Once playtesting is completed, the project team will analyse finding and evaluate the GRID game’s potential to create a research culture change.
-Any issues raised during the Play Testing phase will be explored and final refinements made to the game.
-In Workshop 3: Game Launch Event (late November TBC) we will launch the game and promote throughout the project networks.
-The GRID game materials will be made available on the websites of our partners HDR UK and UK DRI.
+After playtesting the project team analysed finding and evaluated the GRID game’s potential to create a research culture change.
+The project’s final Workshop 3: Game Launch Event will take place on 1st May at the University of St Andrews.
+Participants will have the opportunity to play the game and learn about the project findings.
+We will also explore ways to promote the game throughout different project networks and platforms.
+The GRID game materials will also be made available on the websites of our partners HDR UK and UK DRI.

 ©GRID-project